 - a secondary school languages teacher and teach from Year 7 to Year 12.

-To qualify as a teacher you need to complete either:
+To be a qualified language teacher you need to have completed either:

 - a four year Bachelor of Education (primary or secondary); or

 - a minimum three year bachelor degree related to the language you intend to teach followed by a Graduate Diploma or Master of Teaching which includes language units.